seraphcxl/BigBoss/README.md

 BigBoss
 =======

-FOX: A thread-safe warpper for CoreData.
+A demo for Sqlite using FMDB(thread safety) and a demo for CoreData.

-HOUND: 1.
-An in memory stack.
-       2. A thread-safe disk cache using SQLite.
-       3. A thread-safe disk cache using FOX(CoreData).